- Rust 99.6%

 Protocol

 See PROTOCOL.md for the full wire format specification, packet layouts, session lifecycle, and SHM region layout.
-The C header files in the obs-slm-source repo (slm_protocol.h, slm_shm.h) are the normative cross-language reference.
+The C header files in the slm-wire-for-obs repo (slm_protocol.h, slm_shm.h) are the normative cross-language reference.